Daniel-Mietchen/open-science-prize/feedback.md

 # About
-This file serves to collect feedback on the Open Science Prize
+This file serves to collect _public_ feedback on the Open Science Prize.
+If you want to provide feedback in private, please use the email indicated [here](https://www.openscienceprize.org/h/).
+Concrete suggestions for specific improvements are preferred, but any reasonable feedback is welcome.

 # Scope